lkp25/BATTLE-CITY-VARIATION-game/README.md

 after many unsatisfactory trials finally decent solution that works every time was applied.
 - added obstacle detection function for player1 - four nearest obstacles blink constantly.
 - fixed issue with obstacles being duplicated (2 or more on the exact same position on the map, stacked on one another) - it resulted with missles appearing as 'not working' the first time it hit the obstacle while in fact they were - simply there was a couple of  obstacles on the exact same position.
 Number of duplicates was approximately 30% of all obstacles generated when generating 200-400.
 Needed to be fixed.

+- added a function that tracks the position of player one and makes all enemy tanks follow it instead of complete randomness in movement.
+Will be used later to determine main goal of enemy tanks.

+- added nice graphics for player tanks and brick obstacles, self made.

+//11.03.2021
+- corrected positioning of missles to match new tank styling and new size of missle (more missle-like, not perfectly round)
+- created simple lightweight gif-animation for player tank movement.
+Added another graphic design for enemy tanks.